OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 - Update the task pane UI so that it accurately describes the new functionality.

-Complete the following steps to make these updates.
+The following steps describe these updates.

 > [!TIP]
 > Start with the [Changes required for any type of add-in](#changes-required-for-any-type-of-add-in) section to complete steps that are required regardless of which Office host your add-in targets.
 Then complete steps in the subsequent section that corresponds to the Office host your add-in targets ([Excel](#changes-required-for-an-excel-add-in), [PowerPoint](#changes-required-for-a-powerpoint-add-in), or [Word](#changes-required-for-a-word-add-in)).